 Beman Gates (1870 – 1953)

 Born and raised in Marietta, Ohio, Beman was the third of six children of Rufus R. Dawes and Mary Gates Dawes; he was named after his grandfather Beman Gates.
-Beman Dawes’ father was a Civil War veteran who served with the “Iron Brigade,” operated a wholesale lumber business in Marietta and served for one term in the U.S. House of Representatives.
+Beman Dawes’ father was a Civil War Brigadier General who served with the “Iron Brigade” and later operated a wholesale lumber business in Marietta.

-Beman’s oldest brother, Charles, co-won the Nobel Peace Prize for 1925 and was Vice President of the United States under Calvin Coolidge from 1925 – 1929.
+Beman served two terms in Congress representing the 15th Congressional District of Ohio from 1905-1909.
+His oldest brother, Charles, was Vice President of the United States under Calvin Coolidge from 1925 – 1929.

 Bertie Burr (1872 – 1958)